Who We Are

 What We Do

 We create content around various mental health-related issues, ranging from everyday life struggles to the larger questions around mental health and structural problems.
-We also leave our Instagram DMs open for anyone to come and share their feelings with us.
-We provide them with a judgement-free safe space wherein they can vent and talk without any fear or shame.
-In addition to these, we carry out both online and offline campaigns with different organisations/pages and individuals to discuss different aspects of mental health.
+In addition to this, we carry out both online and offline campaigns with different organisations/pages and individuals to discuss different aspects of mental health.

 Why We Do What We Do